d-hansen/deja-window/README.md

 * **Modular Restoration**: Choose to restore size, position, and maximized state independently for each app.
 * **Smart Centering**: Automatically centers windows that are configured but haven't been saved yet.
 * **Wayland Ready**: Handles the specific timing constraints of window management on Wayland.

+**Compatibility Note**: While this extension works with the majority of standard applications, some apps utilize custom layout mechanisms or non-standard toolkits that may override or ignore the extension's positioning attempts.

 ## **📦 Installation**